zincsamael/muppy/trunk/muppy/doc/source/library/library.rst

 Muppy works with the `sys.getsizeof` (see sys_) function which was added in Python 2.6.
 Thus you will need Python 2.6 or higher.

-Some functions work on the entire object set.
+Some functions of the library work on the entire object set of your running Python application.
 Expect some time-intensive computations.

 It was also considered to make use of the weak reference feature (see weakref_) available in Python.
 But since it is not possible to use weak refs on many types